 The Sentinel takes its name from The Big Bend Sentinel, a weekly newspaper that costs $1 per issue.

-Both the Big Bend newspaper and the Presidio International paper are based here, too.
+The Big Bend newspaper and the Presidio International paper are also based here.

 I ordered a Spanish latte with sweetened condensed milk and cinnamon and a bacon scone.

 They've got Topo Chico and Mexican Coke (made with natural sugar).

 If you're in the mood for something more robust, they've got cocktails, including a mezcal old fashioned, margarita, and Aperol Spritz.

 There's ample indoor seating; however, the blue sky and desert sun beckoned me to sit outside on the patio.